-How to Help Students to Feel Worthwhile – No Matter What.
+How to Help Young People Feel Worthwhile No Matter What

-Developed by Professor Michael Bernard, Centre for Wellbeing Science, University of Melbourne
+Developed by Professor Michael E. Bernard, Centre for Wellbeing Science, University of Melbourne, Founder, You Can Do It!
+Education

 Suitable for ages 9 to 16+When purchasing the Accepting Myself program for your students, you receive access to: